Floydlang/floyd/docs/README.md

 - Simple built-in support for concurrency and parallelism

 How can this level of execution speed be reached?
-The theory is that this is possible by designing Floyd to give great freedom to the compiler and runtime to drastically control the mapping of the program's execution to the hardware.
+By designing Floyd to give exceptional freedom to the compiler and runtime to drastically control the mapping of the program's execution to the hardware.
 The programmer supervises this mapping interactively using a profiler-like tool.
 This is done separately from writing the program logic.
-The programmer has control over precise selection of data structures, exact memory layouts, data packing, hot-cold data, hardware caches, thread tasks priorities, thread affinity and so on.
+Precise selection of data structures, exact memory layouts, data packing, hot-cold data, hardware caches, thread tasks priorities, thread affinity and so on.

 Floyd separates your program into three separate concerns: